Gabilopez1/Project-3-Capstone-/README.md

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
+The following screenshot were obtained with the `RunDetails` widget  for the automated ML model.
+For the first part the 4 Data Guardrail
 ![alt text](https://github.com/Gabilopez1/nd00333-capstone/blob/master/widgetautoml1.PNG)
 ![alt text](https://github.com/Gabilopez1/nd00333-capstone/blob/master/widgetautoml2.PNG)
 ![alt text](https://github.com/Gabilopez1/nd00333-capstone/blob/master/widgetautoml3.PNG)